Sebabatso-IT/portfolio-website/README.md

 ## About

-This is my personal IT portfolio website where I showcase my skills, experience, and projects.
+This is my personal IT portfolio website where I showcase my skills, experience and projects.

 ## Skills